ug-kim/ug-kim/README.md

 ### Yu-Ji Kim | @ug-kim

 - 👋 Hello!
-I am an integrated M.S. and Ph.D. student at Algorithmic Machine Intelligence Lab @ POSTECH AI.
+I am a Ph.D. candidate at Algorithmic Machine Intelligence Lab @ POSTECH AI.
 - 🌱 My main areas of interest are making clear 3D understanding by realistic 3D reconstruction and generation to enable authentic communication in the virtual world.